nsrr/shhs-documentation/pages/3-dataset-introduction.md

 >
 > Key outcomes for SHHS include the following incident or recurrent CVD events or diagnoses occurring subsequent to the first SHHS PSG:
 >
-> a.
-Hospitalized acute MI (HAMI)
+> A. Hospitalized acute MI (HAMI)
-> b.
-Coronary surgical intervention -- percutaneous transcutaneous angioplasty (PTCA), coronary stent placement, coronary artery bypass grafting (CABG)
+> B. Coronary surgical intervention -- percutaneous transcutaneous angioplasty (PTCA), coronary stent placement, coronary artery bypass grafting (CABG)
-> c.
-Congestive Heart Failure (CHF)
+> C. Congestive Heart Failure (CHF)
-> d.
-Coronary heart disease death
+> D. Coronary heart disease death
-> e.
-Any coronary heart disease (CHD) -- summary variable which includes a, b, and d above.
+> E. Any coronary heart disease (CHD) -- summary variable which includes a, b, and d above.
-> f.
-Any cardiovascular disease (CVD) -- summary variable which includes a - d above.
+> F. Any cardiovascular disease (CVD) -- summary variable which includes a - d above.
-> g.
-Angina pectoris (AP) -- at CHS and FHS only
+> G. Angina pectoris (AP) -- at CHS and FHS only
 >
 > The following recurrent events will be considered endpoints for the SHHS:
 >
-> a.
-HAMI
+> A. HAMI
-> b.
-Coronary surgical intervention
+> B. Coronary surgical intervention
-> c.
-Stroke
+> C. Stroke

 [Punjabi et al. (2009)](https://www.ncbi.nlm.nih.gov/pubmed/19688045) includes an overview of how mortality data were ascertained from the cohorts: